bcmpinc/StardewHack/AlwaysScrollMap/README.md

 * checking for out of bounds objects.

 ## Config
+Note: run Stardew Valley once with this mod enabled to generate the `config.json` file.
 * Enabled: Should the mod be enabled upon loading the game?
 Default = true.
 * ToggleScroll: The key used to toggle always scroll map.
 Default = OemSemicolon.